 Charges for unoccupied and unfurnished properties

-The following charges apply based on when your property first became unoccupied and unfurnished.
-There are no discounts available on these properties.
+The following charges apply based on when the property first became unoccupied and unfurnished.

 The first year – if the property remains unoccupied and unfurnished the full 100% council tax charge will be payable for the property.